frida/frida-website/_docs/javascript-api.md

         -   `name`: import name as a string
         -   `module`: module name as a string
         -   `address`: absolute address as a `NativePointer`
+        -   `slot`: memory location where the import is stored, as a `NativePointer`

         Only the `name` field is guaranteed to be present for all imports.
 The platform-specific backend will do its best to resolve the other fields